SpeakinTelnet/Sub3/docs/index.rst

 Welcome to Sub3's documentation!
 ================================

-A Python websocket client to easily subscribe to the Ethereum JSON-RPC PubSub endpoints.
+A Python aiohttp wrapper client to subscribe to the Ethereum JSON-RPC PubSub endpoints.

 Installation